SweBiTS/ReadExtractorSMK/README.md

 Either supply paths to your taxonomy files in the `config.yaml`, or copy or create links to them in the folder `supporting_files`.

 ### Taxonomic IDs
 You need to supply the taxonomic ID(s) of the taxa or taxons for which you want to extract reads for.
+This is done in a simple text file.
-Either update the file `supporting_files/tax_ids.txt` or supply your own file.
+The pipeline is set up to look for taxonomic IDs in `supporting_files/tax_ids.txt`, so easiest for you is to just create that file and fill it with tax IDs.
 The file needs to have 1 tax ID per line.
+Alternatively, update the `config.yaml` to point to another file.

 ### Input files
 1) You need to populate the `input/classification` folder with the kraken 2 output classification files (symlinks are fine).